 Introduction

 Kicking off a new product build without a clear plan is asking for trouble.
-A product requirements document (PRD) template is the blueprint that gets your entire crewâfrom engineering to marketingârowing in the same direction.
-Itâs your single source of truth, the one document that prevents costly mix-ups and scope creep that can sink even the most promising projects.
+A product requirements document (PRD) template is the blueprint that gets your entire crew â from engineering to marketing â rowing in the same direction.
+It becomes the single source of truth that prevents costly mix-ups and scope creep that can sink even the most promising projects.

 Why a PRD Template Is Your Projectâs North Star

-This isn't just about avoiding a few headaches; itâs about protecting your budget and timeline.
-According to industry research, a significant share of project failures trace back to unclear objectives and fuzzy requirements.1
+This isnât just about avoiding a few headaches; itâs about protecting your budget and timeline.
+Industry research links a significant share of project failures to unclear objectives and fuzzy requirements.1

 Getting Everyone on the Same Page

-- For engineers: It answers the âwhyâ behind the âwhat,â empowering smarter technical choices.
+- For engineers: it answers the âwhyâ behind the âwhat,â empowering smarter technical choices.

-- For marketers: It clarifies the productâs value and target audience, giving them a head start on go-to-market strategy.
+- For marketers: it clarifies the productâs value and target audience, giving them a head start on go-to-market strategy.

 When requirements are defined with this level of clarity, you can scope the project more accurately and build a realistic financial picture.